A universal model for drug-receptor interactions

 Abstract

-The genomic landscape of disease holds, in principle, the information required for rational therapeutic design.
-Genes encode proteins whose functions are tightly coupled to their three-dimensional structures via non-bonded interactions.
+The modern AI models promise decoding of the genomic landscape that holds, in principle, the information required for rational therapeutic design.
+Genes encode proteins whose functions are mediated by their three-dimensional structures via bonded and non-bonded interactions.
 Since the late 1970s, the advent of macromolecular crystallography inspired the notion that structural knowledge alone could enable a “lock-and-key” approach to drug design.
-However, this framework has failed to catalyze a step-change in the generation of new chemical matter.
-Drug discovery continues to depend on costly and largely serendipitous screening campaigns.
-Our understanding of, and reasoning from, non-bonded interaction chemistry is still too limited.
-Compounding this is the scarcity of novel chemistry and infinitesimal coverage of the chemical combinatorial space by current experimental data.
-To alleviate these problems, we show that a machine learning model can successfully learn and infer the principles of non-bonded interactions in the drug-receptor space.
-A reductionist approach to training data led to a model generalizing drug-target interactions to truly novel chemical matter without suffering from memorization bias.
-This work addresses that gap in drug discovery through a theoretical framework for predictive molecular recognition.
+However, this framework has failed to catalyze a step-change in generating new drugs.
+Drug discovery continues to depend on costly, resource-intensive, and largely serendipitous screening campaigns that probe only an infinitesimal fraction of the drug-like chemical space.
+Despite some success cases, our understanding of, and reasoning from, non-bonded interaction chemistry is still too limited for generalized applicability.
+Furthermore, though structural databases contain hundreds of thousands of entries, a strong historical bias pervades protein-drug structures, hindering reliable advances through data science.
+Here, we show how a simple machine learning model successfully infers the principles of non-bonded chemical interactions in the drug-receptor space.
+A reductionist approach to the training data led to a model generalizing drug-target interactions, minimizing memorization frequently seen in large, structural models.
+We show how the model can infer complex interactions incomprehensible for classical physics-based force field models and approach a quantum level of understanding.
+The model was validated by retrospective and prospective, real-life problems in drug optimization. when targeting a challenging protein-protein interface.
+Our approach offers a simple, interpretable and explainable way to steer drug optimization and condition complex generative models to greatly accelerate, diversify and enhance drug discovery.

 Article activity feed